 If you need a mortgage then go to a major Dutch bank (for example ABN Amro or ING) or visit a mortgage specialist (Hypotheek Shop) to see how much you can borrow.
 You will need to be in full-time in employment and have a valid residence permit.

 A typical Dutch mortgage runs for a 30 year period and you can borrow up to 5 times salary.
-You would normally put down at least a 10% deposit.
+You would probably have to put down at least a 10% deposit.
 As always with complex financial products you should do your homework or seek expert advice.

 Interest payments on mortgages are tax deductible as long as the property is your main residence.
 Note that the future of mortgage tax relief in the long term is being questioned.